How to Get More Email Subscribers When You’re Not a Techie

-Offering incentives is one of the primary ways a business encourage users to sign up for their email list.
-Receiving offers or discounts directly to their inbox makes clients feel as though they are getting a special perk, because they are!
-To use this tactic, prompt users to sign up for your emails by featuring a form fill on your website or in pop up form.
+Offering incentives is one of the primary ways a business encourages users to sign up for their email list.
+Receiving offers or discounts directly to their inbox makes clients feel as though they are getting a special perk because they are!
+To use this tactic, prompt users to sign up for your emails by featuring a form fill on your website or in pop-up form.
 Be transparent about what users can expect from your emails, such as important updates or exclusive offers.
 For example, your tagline could read, “Sign up for our newsletter to receive expert advice and special offers directly to your inbox!”
-You also want to make sure you include a clear opt-in checkbox so that they are aware that they are opting in to your email list.
+You also want to make sure you include a clear opt-in checkbox so that they are aware that they are opting into your email list.

 2. Provide Value Through Resources

 To piggyback on our previous tip, it’s essential that your subscribers are getting something out of these emails, even if it’s not monetary value.
 There is value in information, whether that simply be a notice of a change in location or a practice-related infographic.
 Personally, one of our favorite ways to generate value is to create educational resources that are designed to help our audience achieve their business goals through marketing.
 Producing educational materials not only facilitates learning, it also helps boost your credibility as an authority in your field.
 This means your email subscriber is more likely to trust your expertise and remember you the next time they need to make an appointment.